 Program Mission Statement: The Athletics Department is an integral part of the Physical Education Division.
 The department's mission is to provide an athletic program that helps develop the whole person (mind and body) through education and competition.
 Athletics contributes to discipline, integrity, leadership, life skills, social responsibility, sportsmanship, and teamwork.
-Athletics promotes ethnic and cultural diversity
+Athletics promotes ethnic and cultural diversity.

-The athletic program improves campus life, which is a foundation for student success.
+The athletic program is an integral part of campus life, which is a foundation for student success.
 According to Dr. Myles Brand, former President of the NCAA and former President of Indiana University, "a student bond with the institution via clubs or sports contributes to academic success".
+High school athletics is at an all-time high as far as participation numbers.
+This should be strongly considered in possibly adding sports, given we are looking to increase campus enrollment.